chd-vicis/seng637-a4/seng637-a4-team_number.md

 # how did you test each functionality with different test data

-We selected X key functionalities of the Home Depot website to test thoroughly.
+We selected 10 key functionalities of the Home Depot website to test thoroughly.
 For each functionality, we developed test cases using Selenium IDE.
 The table below covers the test cases that we developed:

 | Functionality         | Test Cases                                                            |
 |-----------------------|-----------------------------------------------------------------------|